 Here, companies usually mention:

-- The conditions under which the agreement can/cannot be changed.
+- Conditions under which the agreement can/cannot be changed.

-Annexes include any supplementary documentation that is essential for the execution of DPA.
+Annexes include any supplementary documentation essential for the execution of Data Processing Agreements.
 For example:

 - Tables with step-by-step process descriptions.